-The recommended dose of romidepsin is 14 mg/m2 administered intravenously over a 4-hour period on days 1, 8 and 15 of a 28-day cycle.
-Cycles should be repeated every 28 days provided that the patient continues to benefit from and tolerates the therapy.
+The recommended dose of romidepsin is 14 mg/m2 administered intravenously over a 4-hour period on days 1, 8, and 15 of a 28-day cycle.
+Cycles should be repeated every 28 days provided that the patient continues to benefit from and tolerates the drug.

 Nonhematologic toxicities except alopecia

-- Grade 2 or 3 toxicity: Treatment with romidepsin should be delayed until toxicity returns to ≤Grade 1 or baseline, then therapy may be restarted at 14 mg/m2.
-If Grade 3 toxicity recurs, treatment with romidepsin should be delayed until toxicity returns to ≤Grade 1 or baseline and the dose should be permanently reduced to 10 mg/m2.
+- Grade 2 or 3 toxicity: Treatment with romidepsin should be delayed until toxicity returns to Grade 0-1 or baseline, then therapy may be restarted at 14 mg/m2.
+If Grade 3 toxicity recurs, treatment with romidepsin should be delayed until toxicity returns to Grade 0-1 or baseline and the dose should be permanently reduced to 10 mg/m2.

-- Grade 4 toxicity: Treatment with romidepsin should be delayed until toxicity returns to ≤Grade 1 or baseline, then the dose should be permanently reduced to 10 mg/m2.
+- Grade 4 toxicity: Treatment with romidepsin should be delayed until toxicity returns to Grade 0-1 or baseline, then the dose should be permanently reduced to 10 mg/m2.

 - Romidepsin should be discontinued if Grade 3 or 4 toxicities recur after dose reduction.

-- Grade 3 or 4 neutropenia or thrombocytopenia: Treatment with romidepsin should be delayed until the specific cytopenia returns to ANC ≥1.5×109/L and/or platelet count ≥75×109/L or baseline, then therapy may be restarted at 14 mg/m2.
+- Grade 3 or 4 neutropenia or thrombocytopenia: Treatment with romidepsin should be delayed until the specific cytopenia returns to ANC greater than or equal to 1.5×109/L and platelet count greater than or equal to 75×109/L or baseline, then therapy may be restarted at 14 mg/m2.

-- Grade 4 febrile (≥38.5ºC) neutropenia or thrombocytopenia that requires platelet transfusion: Treatment with romidepsin should be delayed until the specific cytopenia returns to ≤Grade 1 or baseline, and then the dose should be permanently reduced to 10 mg/m2.
+- Grade 4 febrile (greater than or equal to 38.5ºC) neutropenia or thrombocytopenia that requires platelet transfusion: Treatment with romidepsin should be delayed until the specific cytopenia returns to less than or equal to Grade 1 or baseline, and then the dose should be permanently reduced to 10 mg/m2.

 Instructions for Preparation and Intravenous Administration

-- Each 10 mg single-use vial of ISTODAX (romidepsin) must be reconstituted with 2 mL of the supplied Diluent.
-With a suitable syringe, aseptically withdraw 2 mL from the supplied Diluent vial, and slowly inject it into the ISTODAX (romidepsin) for injection vial.
+- With a suitable syringe, aseptically withdraw 2.2 mL from the supplied diluent vial, and slowly inject it into the ISTODAX (romidepsin) for injection vial.
 Swirl the contents of the vial until there are no visible particles in the resulting solution.
 The reconstituted solution will contain ISTODAX 5 mg/mL.
-The reconstituted ISTODAX solution is chemically stable for at least 8 hours at room temperature.
+The reconstituted ISTODAX vial will contain 2 mL of deliverable volume of drug product.
+The reconstituted ISTODAX solution is chemically stable for up to 8 hours at room temperature.